Semrush helps you:

 To be clear: I didn’t just publish my infographic and hope for the best.

 Like any piece of content that you publish, you need to strategically promote your infographic.
-And to do that, I recommend using a strategy called “Guestographics”.
+And to do that, I recommend using an SEO strategy called “Guestographics”.

 I outline exactly how Guestographics work in this post.